 Store them in a soft bag made from leather, velvet, or the equivalent.
 If you wear a string of pearls regularly, make sure you have them re-strung once a year; a regular 40cm single strand can cost from $35, and up for longer strands to be re-strung.
 Likewise, a pearl necklace which may not have been worn for sometime should be checked for any wear before being worn.

 When a piece of jewellery has a matt finish you may find over a long period of time the surface starts to become polished.
 If this happens it’s not a problem as we are able to re-finish the item for you.

-Gold plating (also called Gold vermeil): Some of our fashion pieces (or requested by our clients) are sterling silver with a gold plate finish.
-This process is achieved by microns of gold being fused to the surface of the silver.
+Gold plating (also called Gold vermeil) is a process achieved by microns of gold being fused to the surface of the silver.
 Gold plating is a surface finish so it can be susceptible to wear, but if looked after correctly signs of wearing should only occur over a long period of time.
 Avoid wearing gold plated jewellery when swimming or bathing, and remove rings before applying hand cream as the acids in moisturisers can affect the longevity of the plating.
 Perfumes can also affect gold plated necklaces, so allow your perfume to dry before putting on gold plated jewellery.
-Gold plating is available at Adina Jozsef for already plated pieces or silver items you might wish to plate.
-There are some restrictions on items containing some materials as they will not be able to be gold plated.

 Matt and polished finishes